-GUIDELINES AND PROCEDURES
+GUIDELINES AND PROCEDURES TEAM MEMBERS

-TEAM MEMBERS

 Each team shall be composed of five members, one fresh air base attendant and one command center attendant (optional).
 Each member shall wear a number on the arm at or near the shoulders with number one (1) being as- signed to the captain, the number six (6) to the fresh air base attendant, seven (7) to the command center attendant, and the number (8) alternate/patient.
+Only two personnel are allowed at the fresh air base: the fresh air base attendant and the command center attendant.

 Switching of numbers by team members will not be permitted after arriving at the portal or fresh air base.
-Any means of affixing legible numbers on the sleeve of the uniform will be acceptable.
+Any means of affixing legible numbers on the sleeve of the uniform arm of the team member will be acceptable; numbers must be uniformed, all on the same side.
 Additional persons, who had been isolated with the team.